BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 #### BATTLEFIELD AND SIEGE TARGETS

 Any target that you fire a **Siege Engine** at is either a Battlefield target or Siege target.
 Battlefield targets tend to be things that can move swiftly or are small, whilst Siege targets are typically large and static.
 On [page 114] is a list of target types you will encounter in your games, and the definition of whether they are Battlefield targets or Siege targets.
 As you play, you will find more items you wish to define.
-Basically, if both players agree that it would be easy for a trained **Siege Engine** crew to hit, it should be treated as a Siege target — so simply agree with your opponent before the game.
+Basically, if both players agree that it would be easy for a trained **Siege Engine** crew to hit, it should be treated as a Siege target â€” so simply agree with your opponent before the game.

 Once you have chosen your target, roll To Hit.